 Maggie Alphonsi MBE is a former England rugby player who was a member of the team who won the Rugby World Cup in 2014.

-The face of international women’s rugby, Maggie Alphonsi is one of the most well-known names in women’s team sports around the globe!
+The face of international women’s rugby, Maggie Alphonsi is one of the most well-known names in women’s team sport.

-Before announcing her international retirement in 2014, she represented her country an impressive 74 times, scored 28 tries, and helped England win a record breaking seven consecutive Six Nations crowns.
+Before announcing her international retirement in 2014, Maggie had represented her country an impressive 74 times, scored 28 tries, and helped England win a record breaking seven consecutive Six Nations crowns.

-In 2015 she became the first ever former female player to commentate on men’s international rugby when she was signed up by ITV for the Rugby World Cup, and in 2016 for ITV’s coverage of the RBS 6 Nations.
+In 2015 she became the first ever former female player to commentate on men’s international rugby working with ITV for the Rugby World Cup, and in 2016 for ITV’s coverage of the RBS 6 Nations.

 Maggie Alphonsi – Motivational Speaker